nathaneastwood/fablore/src/faq.md

 ### What's the difference between the Ancients, the Old Ones, the Aesir and the Embra?

 The Old Ones have a proper name for their race; Aesir.
-Although one weird contradiction to this name is from [Viserai's backstory](main-story/02-arcane-rising/viserai-rune-blood-story.md).

-A one point in the backstory, we get this quote from Whisper:

-> "Beware the man born into power, who abandoned his people to pursue the Arcane Arts.
-He who, even now, seeks power to rival the Aesir themselves.
-He who would bend and break the laws of this world as he sees fit.
-No amount of power shall ever be enough to satisfy his desires."

-However earlier in the story we get a similar quote, but with the word Aesir replaced:

-> "Listen well, Arknight.
-Beware the man born into power, who abandoned his people to pursue the Arcane Arts.
-He who, even now, seeks power to rival the Aevus themselves.
-He who would bend and break the laws of this world as he sees fit.
-No amount of power shall ever be enough to satisfy his desires."

-Regardless, Chane and the Disciples of Pain are determined to prevent the Aesir/Old Ones from re-invading Rathe, which on a surface level is a noble and benevolent cause.
+Chane and the Disciples of Pain are determined to prevent the Aesir/Old Ones from re-invading Rathe, which on a surface level is a noble and benevolent cause.
 However, he specifically teams up with an Embra (Ursur), and Embra seem to be the leaders or superiors to the regular Aesir we see.

 The "[Land of Legends](world-of-rathe/aria/the-land-of-legends.md)" article says this quote at the bottom: